Ing-jdum/hotel-alura/README.md

 2. Set up your MySQL database and update the database configuration in src/main/resources/META-INF/persistence.xml.
 3. Set up the env variables for the email.
 4. Build and run the app.

+## Disclaimer

+I did not develope the UI, it was provided by the Alura-latam team.